Guston, Colorado

 Guston is a silver mining ghost town in Ouray County, Colorado, United States, 11 mi south of Ouray following the "Million Dollar Highway" (U.S. Route 550).
 Nestled in Champion Gulch, it is located near Red Mountain and the remnants of Red Mountain Town and Ironton.
 The Silverton Railroad ran from Guston in the Red Mountain Pass to Silverton in San Juan County.

+The silver mining camp was established in 1883.
+The Guston post office operated from January 26, 1892, until November 16, 1898.

 Description

 While there was initially talk of naming the settlement "Missouri City," the name of the first mine in the area was instead selected.
 The town was never formally instituted and construction of commercial and residential structures occurred in an ad hoc fashion.

 By July 2000, the remains of Guston were composed of several mining structures and a bridge that carried the Silverton Railroad through town.
 One entrance to the Idarado Mine, Treasury Tunnel, is still visible.
 The church and many other buildings had partially or fully collapsed by the mid-1940s.
 Parts of the ghost town are open to the public and have signage describing the town's history.
 By 2012, the railroad depot had been rendered largely unrecognizable by falling trees and wind.